 The nature of work in Australia is changing.
-Australia’s capacity to grow, compete and thrive in a global economy has become dependent on employers and individuals, regardless of background or circumstance, being able to access and use the right skills at the right time.
+Australia’s capacity to grow, compete and thrive in a global economy has become dependent on employers and individuals being able to access the right skills at the right time.

-The Australian Government is also exploring potential design, approaches and opportunities for improved industry engagement, to improve the long term outcomes of Australia’s VET system.
+Through Skills Organisations, the Australian Government is exploring potential design, approaches and opportunities to deepen industry engagement and improve the long-term outcomes of the VET system.

 The three pilots, in the human services care, digital technologies and mining industries, will trial new ways of working to shape the national training system to be more responsive to the skills needs for those industries - from the identification of skills needs, to qualifications development, through to improving the quality of training delivery and assessment.
 Lessons from these pilots will help inform broader improvements to the national training system.

 Human Services Care

 The human services care sector will support an increasing number of Australians in the coming decades, with demand for care-related occupations expected to increase by over 100,000 jobs in the next five years alone.

 Digital technologies are essential to Australia’s economy.
 The demand for ICT professionals and telecommunications technicians is projected to increase by an additional 71,000 workers by 2024, with significant increases also needed in cyber skills to meet that sector’s full potential.

 The Mining Skills Organisation pilot was announced on 1 November 2019.
 Mining continues to be one of the largest areas of GDP growth for Australia.
 The mining industry is at the forefront of industries undergoing large-scale skills shifts as a result of changing technologies and future global demands.